dell/csm-docs/content/v2/authorization/design.md

 linktitle: Design
 weight: 1
 description: >
-  Dell EMC Container Storage Modules (CSM) for Authorization design
+  Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization design
 ---

 Container Storage Modules (CSM) for Authorization is designed as a service mesh solution and consists of many internal components that work together in concert to achieve its overall functionality.